garyditsch/garyditsch.github.io/_posts/2016-10-28-django-rest-framework-and-angularjs.md

 ---

 The past two days have been a real life experience of the tortoise and the hare.
-The are moments when I am making a lot of progress, ticking off user story tasks and seeing visible improvements to the application.
+There are moments when I am making a lot of progress, ticking off user story tasks and seeing visible improvements to the application.
 Then there are periods that a problem comes up that brings that progress to a halt.
 In those moments, I try to find comfort by reminding myself that I often excel when it comes to activities that are 'long and steady'.
 This is true in the physical challenges I take on (such as the marathon or Ironman), but also in daily behavior and productivity.
 I keep telling myself to 'Make progress daily'.

 (Watch the story of the [tortoise and the hare][tortise-hare] on youtube.)